RayHightower/rayhightower.github.com/source/_posts/2012-08-31-four-steps-five-minutes.markdown

 ####That's Not All...
 We live in a time of continuous & rapid change.
 Once a business has become successful with _The Four Steps_, it's important to remain watchful for new opportunities.
 Good companies become great when they execute consistently over time.

+_Note: A version of this post originally appeared on the [WisdomGroup Blog](http://wisdomgroup.com)._